johnbrandborg/cruds/docs/user_guide.rst

 Because CRUDs is high level it has verbose logging to assist with capturing information around general operations.

-If you want to see logging set the level using the standard logging interface.
+If you want to see logging set the level to INFO using the logging module as shown, below before you create the Client instance.
-DEBUG will show you URLLib3, but INFO will give you general information from the CRUDs Client.

 **Recommended**